jamesstoneco/jamesstone-com/source/blog/2014-04-02-using-sass-with-zurb-foundation-5.markdown

 signup_zurb: "true"
 ---

 Learn how to use Sass and Scss with ZURB Foundation 5.
-In this video I show you how easy it is to get started, how the different Scss files work and how to experiment with changes.
+In this video I show you how easy it is to get started, how the different Scss files work and how to experiment with changes.SPLIT\_SUMMARY\_BEFORE\_THIS

-SPLIT\_SUMMARY\_BEFORE\_THIS

 <div class="flex-video widescreen"><iframe width="960" height="720" src="//www.youtube.com/embed/Gx-9cgNlZlQ?rel=0" frameborder="0" allowfullscreen></iframe></div>